Mountains and Lakes in Japan

 There is famous Kegon Falls at the place that a river flows out from the lake.

-It is one of the popular mountains for alpinist, and there are the spots for general tourist.
+It is one of the popular mountains for alpinist, and there are some steep cliffs for rock climbers.

 Mountains and lakes in Koshin-etsu Region